CCM19/clickskeks-Plugin-WordPress/readme.txt

 Get yourself 30 days for free at clickskeks.at!

-If you have any questions, please contact hallo@clickskeks.at.
+If you have any questions, please contact info@ccm19.de.